alexjvr1/VelocityUCL/README.md

 We're trimming all adapter sequence from the demultiplexed data.
 We're also removing all sequences that are shorter than 20bp and 3' quality trimmed to remove bases with PHRED quality score of < 20 with Cutadapt.

+We'll use Trimmomatic to remove adapters.
+We'll use the TrueSeq3 ([NEBNext and TruSeq core adapters are the same](https://www.biostars.org/p/349635/))

+See the recommendations from the Trimmomatic developers [here](https://www.biostars.org/p/323087/): TruSeq3-PE-2.fa contains the core adapters and some additional adapter sequences that would be in unusual locations.

+Does AdapterRemoval remove adapter sequences by default?
+And we need to specify 3' and 5' adapter trimming as we're sequencing through the entire read.
+This might've been the problem with the initial CutAdapt pipeline because it seemed to remove all of the adapter sequence for the modern data.

 ####### CS at UCL

 If you're running on the CS servers at UCL, skip to the next section ["Generate submission script"](https://github.com/alexjvr1/VelocityUCL#generate-submission-script).